dy/sprae/readme.md

 #### `:<prop>="value?"`

-Set any attribute value or run effect.
+Set any attribute value or run an effect.

 ```html
 <!-- Single property -->